 Bordeaux wines are distinguished by their bold textures and powerful flavours which, while strong, don’t overpower the palate.
 The wines of Burgundy are often the polar opposite: soft, elegant and unquestionably complex.

-a) A hip, cosmopolitan city with a wonderfully restored, UNESCO-protected 18th-century downtown, or
+a) A hip, cosmopolitan city with a wonderfully restored, UNESCO-protected 18th-century downtown,

 b) A preserved medieval town with a legitimate claim as the world headquarters of wine?

-a) A juicy rib-eye steak grilled over last winter’s vine prunings paired with a velvety Grand Cru Classé from St-Julien, or
+a) A juicy rib-eye steak grilled over last winter’s vine prunings paired with a velvety Grand Cru Classé from St-Julien,

 b) Garlic snails matched with a sensual Meursault?

-a) Great biking on well-maintained roads through classically French countryside, or
+a) Great biking on well-maintained roads through classically French countryside,

 b) Magnificent riding and walking past rolling vineyards and through charming rural communities seemingly pulled straight from a postcard?